adaksuman/genapp/README.md

 - Hint for bash dev: use "set -x" to print statements -- BUT then REMOVE
 - Separation of setup and functions (page on code reuse)
 - Use of other plugins (use git subproject?)
+- Note the convention of building up command line strings and calling them with `bash -c "$cmd"`

 ---